Open MRI

 With a closed MRI, you’ll lie on a table that slides into a narrow tube.
 In most cases, your body is fully enclosed, which can trigger feelings of claustrophobia in many people.
 These machines can also be so narrow that larger people may not fit inside.

 Open MRIs don’t fully envelop you.
-Instead, the machines are left open either on the sides or in the front, making them more spacious and less anxiety-inducing for many people.
+Instead, the machines are left open on either side or in the front, making them more spacious and less anxiety-inducing for many people.

 Which types of open MRI machines are available through American Health Imaging?